mulshankar/CarND-Semantic-Segmentation/README.md

     return vgg_input_tensor, vgg_keep_prob_tensor, vgg_layer3_out_tensor, vgg_layer4_out_tensor, vgg_layer7_out_tensor

 ```
 * A quick sanity check on layer size could be performed by tf.shape() function.
 Layer 3 has depth of 256, layer 4 with depth of 512 and layer 7 is the fully connected layer of 4096 nodes.
 Width and height is assigned based on image input size.

-* The fully connected layer 7 to a 1x1 convolution.
 This completes the encoder part of the FCN-8 architecture.

+* The fully connected layer 7 is converted to a convolutional layer by using a 1x1 convolution.

 ```
 	# 1x1 convolution of vgg layer 7